MassTransit/MassTransit/doc/content/3.documentation/1.concepts/mediator.md

 ### Scoped Mediator

 Main mediator interface `IMediator` is registered as a singleton but there is another scoped version of it `IScopedMediator`.
-This interface is registered as a part of current IoC scope (`HttpContext` or manually created) and can be used in order to share it for the entire pipeline.
+This interface is registered as a part of current IoC scope (`HttpContext` or manually created) and can be used in order to share the scope for the entire pipeline.
+By default with `IMediator`, each consumer has its own scope.
+By using `IScopedMediator`, the scope is shared between several consumers.

 ::alert{type="success"}
 No additional configuration is required as long as Mediator is configured via `services.AddMediator()`